 The Ohio Dr. Martin Luther King, Jr. Holiday Commission is committed to educating children about Dr. King's legacy of brotherhood among all people.
 The 2020 contest marks the 21st anniversary of the statewide oratorical contest which the state Holiday Commission adopted in 1999.
 The contest has a total of four divisions: primary (grades kindergarten-2); intermediate (grades 3-5); junior (grades 6-8); and senior (grades 9-12).

-The 2020 statewide oratorical contest will be in April 2020 in Columbus, Ohio.
+The 2020 statewide oratorical contest will be in Columbus, Ohio.
 The theme is “Where Would We Be?
 Where Will We Be?”
 This theme allows contestants an opportunity to reflect on where we, as a society, would be without Dr. King; as well as how they are part of the solution moving forward.

 Each year, regional contests send their first, second and third place presenters to take part in the state competition.
 This year's regional contests includes: Akron (Summit County), Cincinnati, Cleveland, Columbus, Dayton, Lima, Marion-Morrow-Knox Tri-County, and Southeastern Ohio.
 In order to take part in the statewide contest, participants must first take part in regional contests.
 However, those students who do not have a regional contest in their area are welcome to participate as well.